bird-house/birdhouse-deploy/README.md

 # birdhouse-deploy
-Scripts and configurations to deploy the various birds and servers required for a full-fledged production platform
+Scripts and configurations to deploy the various birds and servers required for a full-fledged production platform.

 ## PAVICS
 Power Analytics and Visualization for Climate Science - Powered by Birdhouse and other ESGF software